asibkamalsada/wrpr/pyscripts/readme.md

 # pyscripts

+## `interpretation.py`

 use the `interpretation.py` script as follows:

-`python interpretation.py /path/to/first/file.asp ... /path/to/last/file/lastfile.lp number-of-models`
+`python interpretation.py [space seperated asp files] number-of-models`

+e.g. `python interpretation.py test.asp test2.lp 3`

 to let clingo solve for as much as `number-of-models` stable models using the given files.

 `number-of-models` cannot be omitted.

 It is going to create/overwrite the content inside a `csv` folder in the same directory as the script.
+It will contain one numerated folder for each solution which is split into timetables for each class, teacher and room.

+## `util/csvhandler.py`

+use the `util/csvhandler.py` script as follows:

+`python csvhandler.py folder/containing/csvs`

+where the given folder has to contain the same `csv` files as in `bsp1` with the same formatting.
+It will print the corresponding `asp` atoms, rules, etc to the command line.